 Swimming in the Currumbin Rock Pools

-The swimming at the Currumbin Rock Pools is suitable for all ages and abilities.
-The water in the pools, although flowing, is generally calm.
-You can, however, find some small rapids in a few places along the river as well as more than one small Currumbin waterfall.
+Currumbin Rock Pools is a suitable swimming spot for all ages and abilities.
+The water, although flowing, is generally calm.
+There are a few rapids along the river, as well as a small Currumbin waterfall.

-While packing for your visit to the Currumbin Valley Rock Pools, make sure not to forget a swimsuit, sunscreen, a hat, a towel, and bug spray.
+Make sure not to forget a swimsuit, sunscreen, a hat, a towel, and bug spray.
 It is also a fantastic idea to bring water shoes.
-The rocks can get quite slippery and the rubber soles will help keep you from falling while climbing on them.
+The rocks can get quite slippery, and the rubber soles will help keep you from falling while climbing on them.
 If you want to have a picnic while you’re there, make sure to pack your own food as well.

-In terms of what not to bring, make sure to leave your paddleboards, kayaks, and canoes at home as the river cannot accommodate such activities.
-Inflatables are allowed, but keep in mind that a large number of them in a small space can make the experience unenjoyable for many.
+Don’t Pack: Leave your paddleboards, kayaks, and canoes at home, as the river cannot accommodate such activities.
+Inflatables are allowed but keep in mind that a large number of them in a small space can make the experience unenjoyable for many.
 For this reason, we’d recommend leaving those at home too.

 As with any visit to a natural area, it is your responsibility to minimize your carbon footprint as much as you can.